Meldexun/EntityCulling/.github/ISSUE_TEMPLATE/bug_report.md

 4. ...

 **Screenshots/Videos**
 If applicable, add screenshots or videos to help explain your problem.
+If you are reporting invisible entities or tile entities then please enable the `debugRenderBoxes` config option when making screenshots/videos!

 **Versions**
 Entity Culling: